Semi-Centennial REDUCE: Abstract

 \section{Abstract}

-We present a version of the {\sc reduce} computer algebra system as it was in the early 1970s.
-We show how this historical version of {\sc reduce} may be built and run in very modest present-day environments and outline some of its capabilities.
+We present a version of the \reduce{} computer algebra system as it was in the early 1970s.
+We show how this historical version of \reduce{} may be built and run in very modest present-day environments and outline some of its capabilities.
+This shows that a large part of computer algebra function can be delivered by a system that is small by today's standards and can be deployed in resource-constrained settings.